ballerina-platform/ballerina-distribution/examples/raw-templates/raw_templates.md

 If you want to control the type of the strings or the interpolations more precisely, you can define an object type that includes the `object:RawTemplate` type and override the relevant field(s) with narrower types.
 Then, the compiler will statically validate the values against the expected type(s).

+A common use case for raw templates is to create SQL queries.

 ::: code raw_templates.bal :::

 ::: out raw_templates.out :::